BrandonTang89/bdd_engine/README.md

 Running `node bdd_engine.js` will start the REPL in Node.js and has the exact same functionality as the native REPL.

 ### To do: Web GUI
+Eventually we can try to make a Web GUI for the project.
 * https://github.com/cryptool-org/wasm-webterm
 * https://github.com/emscripten-core/emscripten/pull/23171
 * https://webassembly.sh/